jack8558/CSCI-739-GraphGrad/README.md

     GraphGrad time: 8.042721451027319
     Torch time: 0.719514610930346

-Test 5 (Case when there are multiple common subexpression):
+Test 5 (Special case when there are multiple common subexpression):

     GraphGrad time: 0.06286677299067378
     Torch time: 1.233367821900174

 For a very simple case (test1), GraphGrad takes longer than torch.
 For other larger cases, torch is approximately 10 times faster than GraphGrad.
 This is a good result considering PyTorch has multiple other optimizations installed internally.

-In cases where there are many common subexpressions, GraphGrad outperforms PyTorch.
+Test5 is a special case where there are many common subexpressions, and GraphGrad outperforms PyTorch.
+This example proves that CSE is working as expected since common expression is not being computed again.

 ### Result GPU
+Test 1 finished.

+    GraphGrad time: 1.4520762789761648
+    Torch time: 0.7352663649944589

+Test 2 finished.

+    GraphGrad time: 0.13476406293921173
+    Torch time: 0.019834927981719375

+Test 3 finished.

+    GraphGrad time: 0.2010022649774328
+    Torch time: 0.0070169949904084206

+Test 4 finished.

+    GraphGrad time: 2.1655370260123163
+    Torch time: 0.482791246031411

+Test 5 finished.

+        GraphGrad time: 0.35613198298960924
+        Torch time: 4.835883064079098

+When using GPU for both GraphGrad and torch, GraphGrad was ~4 times slower than pytorch.
+This result is quite impressive comapred to highly used library like pytroch.
+For special case in test5, GraphGrad still performs better than pytorch.